Updated August 16, 2026 · Routes Open

 NH108 from Uttarkashi to Gangotri is mostly single-lane mountain road along the Bhagirathi.
 The road is well maintained by BRO (Border Roads Organisation) as this is also the route to the Gangotri glacier research stations.
 Several small bridges en route — heavy vehicles are restricted beyond Gangotri town.

 ⚠️ Caution: Above Harsil (18km before Gangotri), the road becomes more exposed to rockfall.
 Avoid stopping in marked rockfall zones.
+NH-34 was blocked near Dharasu Nalu Pani on August 6, 2026 and reopened near Papdagad for small vehicles first, with heavy vehicles following — so a car clears these stretches well before a bus does.
 The 10 PM–4 AM vehicle movement ban applies here.

 💡 Tip: Gangotri is at 3,048m.
 The road ends at the temple parking area.
 No vehicles beyond the main temple gate.
 The Gangotri Glacier (Gomukh source, 19km further) requires a separate trek permit.